Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-Draughts are a major cause of lower temperatures in homes.
-A cold home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of low temperatures inside households.
+A humid home will cost more to heat, resulting in wasted energy and incurring higher costs.

-You don’t need to block holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the structure as the household is heated and cools so that they can still be closed and opened rather than being stuck.
-We will examine every window and door as part of an Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure as the home is heated and cools so that they are able to be closed and opened rather than sticking.
+We will check all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections